BenTBCampbell/Software-Engineering/Documentation Files/Templates and Instructions/Configuring Android Emulators.md

 ## [Installing HAXM (Intel Processors)](https://software.intel.com/content/www/us/en/develop/videos/setting-up-intel-haxm-on-windows.html)

-1. Run the following command to see if virtualization is enabled.
+1. Open a command prompt and run the following command to see if virtualization is enabled.
 If not, you may have to change the setting in the BIOS.

 ```systeminfo```